A NIGHT AT THE RINK

-SKATE!
-A Night at the Rink — Forklift’s homage to all there is to love about life at the rink –
+SKATE! — Forklift’s homage to all there is to love about life at the rink – premiered in July ’08 and came back for an encore presentation in March ’09.

 Featuring over 30 community roller skaters and a score of favorite roller rink tunes, SKATE! was an hour-long ride that took place literally on the rink at Austin’s Playland Skate Center.
 Aptly described by The Austin Chronicle as “a big wet kiss to the communal experience of roller-skating”, SKATE! showcased all of the elements one might observe on a night at the rink- from ladies’ choice to all-skate, men’s speed skate to couple’s backwards skate.
 The cast included teens through adults (oldest skater was 72!) and included local jam skaters, competitive figure skaters, and even a few rollergirls.